 Liberation from the oval

 In order to design a corporate identity, one must first understand the brand and its origins.
-If you immerse yourself in the culture, the balance between eum and yang, the complementing of opposites, quickly becomes clear.
+If you immerse yourself in the culture, the complementing of opposites, quickly becomes clear.
 The South Korean flag perfectly reflects this relationship.
 That’s why the lettering is equally symmetrical and slanted upward to make the individuality and aspiration of the Kia brand visible.
 In this way, the lettering becomes more of a pictorial symbol, and that helps later when the logo needs to rotate on a rim.

 “It’s not just about designing the best logo anymore”